-I want to talk to you about how I set up my pricing.
-It’s different than most photographers, but I know there are some who do it SORT OF how I do it… but after being in business for over 9 years now… I have finally perfected how I structure my pricing.
+Here is a simple way to set up your price list.
+It's what I've been doing since 2014.
+It’s different than most photographers, but I know there are some who do it SORT OF how I do it… but after being in business since 2011… I have finally perfected how I structure my pricing.

 The key for me is to make it simple.
 Really simple.
 Remember, a confused mind say NO, and we want our pricing to be easy for clients to understand, AND easy for you to remember and talk about

 And because it is so simple, It does NOT take too much time to set up or to tweak here and there as you are figuring out your rates…

 I remember when I would spend DAYS working on my price list,